-For the northern hemisphere, it’s the time of year when your mitts are being overlooked in favour of full-fingered gloves most of the time.
-With the variability of the weather right now, it’s useful to have an array of the best cycling gloves to hand: mitts for the days when the sun powers through, windproof gloves for frosty mornings, waterproof gloves for downpours, and full-on winter gloves for when you need them.
+Of course, the weather is rarely predictable, which is why it’s useful to have an array of cycling gloves to hand: mitts for the days when the sun powers through, windproof gloves for frosty mornings, waterproof gloves for downpours, and full-on winter gloves for when you need them.

-We’ve rounded up our pick of the best women’s cycling gloves for riding year-round, and if you're after some buying advice, skip ahead to our guide on how to choose the best cycling gloves.
+We’ve rounded up our pick of the best women’s cycling gloves for riding year-round, and if you're after some buying advice, jump ahead to our guide on how to choose the best women's cycling gloves.

 Best women’s cycling gloves